Part 5 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Creating a product for a market that doesn’t want it is a plan for failure.
 You may think you’ve just created one of the most beneficial products or services in the world, but if no one wants it, then you’ve wasted your time, effort, and resources.

 Is there a market for your business idea?
 To find out, investigate like a detective.
-A quick Google search will give you a strong idea of the competition and market demand in your area.
+A quick Google search will give you a strong idea of the competition and market demand.

 If you find a lot of businesses, that may suggest there’s a healthy market.
 See if you can identify any similarities in the businesses you research.

 If you find a lot of businesses, then the market could be saturated, and you’re going to be up against stiff competition.